Automated market makers incentivize users to become liquidity providers in exchange for a share of transaction fees and free tokens....Read More

 Here are parts of a qualitative research paper:

-While writing research paper, it is important to understand that you are not writing it only for yourself, but for a reader, who will not understand even the simplest idea, if you do not explain it in details.
+While writing a research paper, it is important to understand that you are not writing it only for yourself, but for a reader, who will not understand even the simplest idea, if you do not explain it in detail.

 A quote/citation is a literal reproduction of a text fragment with obligatory reference to the source.
 The citation is a necessary component of any study.
 Written works cite references to sources from which materials, individual results, or ideas were borrowed.
-Such links make it possible to find the corresponding sources, verify the validity of citations.
-It is not recommended to start paragraphs with quotes or put one quote right after the other one.
+Such links make it possible to find the corresponding sources and verify the validity of citations.
+It is not recommended to start paragraphs with quotes or put one quote right after the other.

-It is necessary to use citations from different sources; works cited in your work have to be specifically informative.
+Using citations from different sources, works cited in your work must be specifically informative.

-The critique of a work demands the use of some standards.
-For understanding and critiquing qualitative research papers, there are some methodical recommendations, which can be used while conducting a qualitative research paper outline.
+The critique of work demands the use of some standards.
+There are some methodical recommendations for understanding and critiquing qualitative research papers, which can be used while conducting a qualitative research paper outline.

 For example, paying attention to:

 Carrying out and writing research is a multifaceted effort.
-It can include intellectual and moral habits, skills, practical skills, and, usually, it is a way of life aimed not only at the pursuit of truth but also in knowing what the truth is.
+It can include intellectual and moral habits, skills, and practical skills, and, usually, it is a way of life aimed not only at the pursuit of truth but also at knowing what the truth is.

-After all, the study includes finding competent quality sources, evaluating and weighing various statements, justifications, ideas, and evidence.
-You also need to learn to accept what is becoming known and state it in a clear, coherent and clear way.
-The study is a much more enriching job than simply “Google searching” in a process writing, to find answers on the Internet.
-It is the discipline of the truth-seeking to understand.
+After all, the study includes finding competent quality sources and evaluating and weighing various statements, justifications, ideas, and evidence.
+It would help if you also learned to accept what is becoming known and state it in a clear, coherent, and clear way.
+The study is a much more enriching job than simply “Google searching” in t”e process of wri”ing to find answers on the Internet.
+It is the discipline of truth-seeking to understand.

-This is an exercise in trust: confidence in the competent leadership of others and the development of the art of comprehension, to form not just a point of view, but a perspective view of what can be studied and reported for the benefit of others.
-A study can serve others to increase them in cognition, and perhaps, also in wisdom and insight.
+This is an exercise in trust: confidence in the competent leadership of others and the development of the art of comprehension to form not just a point of view but a perspective view of what can be studied and reported for the benefit of others.
+A study can serve others to increase their cognition and, perhaps, also wisdom and insight.